FulcrumDv/perpass/README.md

 # perpass Pasword Manager
-<p>Basic cli based password manager in c++ that uses AES-256 encryption to store and manage account information</p>
+<p>Basic cli based password manager in c++ that stores and manages account information with AES-256 encryption</p>
 <p>This is a personal project for me to use C++ practically and implement encryption</p>

 - [x] Load encrypted passwords from a file